mittinatten/freesasa/doc/doxy_main.md

 integrated SASA we are interested in.
 It uses a subset of the Pymol `select` command syntax, see @ref Selection for full documentation.
-The following example shows how to calculate the sum of exposed surface areas of all aromatic residues and of ASP and ASN
+The following example shows how to calculate the sum of exposed surface areas of all aromatic residues and of the four chains A, B, C and D (just the sum of the areas above).

-    $ freesasa --select "aromatic, resn phe+tyr+trp+his+pro" --select "asx, resn asp+asn" 1ubq.pdb
+    $ freesasa --select "aromatic, resn phe+tyr+trp+his+pro" --select "abcd, chain A+B+C+D" 3wbm.pdb
     ...
     SELECTIONS
+    freesasa: warning: Found no matches to resn 'TRP', typo?
-    freesasa: warning: Found no matches to resn 'TRP', typo? aromatic :     360.38
+    freesasa: warning: Found no matches to resn 'HIS', typo? aromatic :    1196.45
-    asx :     559.46
+    abcd :   16993.24

 This command adds a 'Selection:' section at the end of the output.
-This particular protein did not have any TRP residues, hence the warning (written to stderr).
-The warning can be supressed with the flag `-w`.
+This particular protein did not have any TRP or HIS residues, hence the warnings (written to stderr).
+The warnings can be supressed with the flag `-w`.

 @section Input PDB input